PyNeon#

 Installation#

-PyPI and conda releases are planned for the future.
+A PyPI release is planned for the future.

 Citing PyNeon#